Loading...

 While there are plenty of pros in sending your teenage daughter to a group home, these facilities are not without their unique limitations and overall downsides.
 For instance, due to their small size, group homes typically don’t have the academic resources or level of curriculum compared to say, therapeutic boarding schools.

-Moreover, group homes are also known to have an extensive waiting list (due to their small size).
+What's more, group homes are also known to have an extensive waiting list (due to their small size).
 Unfortunately, due to the inherently dangerous nature of troubled teen behaviors, time is of the essence when it comes to finding adequate treatment; invaluable time that group homes generally do not have the luxury of capitalizing on.

 For local resources,